 How did I end up here?

-At the mere age of 19, I packed my suitcase and moved to France, having only visited the country once before.
+At the mere age of 19, I packed my suitcase and moved to Paris, France, having only visited the country once before.
 When I was ten, I spent a few hours in Saint Jean de Luz near the border of Spain.
-So what drove me to become an au pair, move to a country I had never met but only studied (barely) the language in high school?
-Thaaaaaat’s a long story, and one that this blog tries to capture.
-I could write for ages about what drove me to move to this beautiful country.
-I will try to break it down bit by bit.
+At the age of 26, I decided, after getting my bachelors and first year of masters in France, to move to Florence, Italy.

 A Jumbled, Beautiful Mess of Cultures

 I am a Spaniard/American.
 Period.
 There is no more to this, no “but where were you born?
 Where were you raised?”
 Where I come from is a question I have struggled to answer my whole life.
 I was born and raised in a Spanish/American home, even though that home was based in the United States.
 Ever since I was little, my mom would only speak to me in Spanish and I watched movies in Spanish (even though I begged multiple times to watch them in French).
 I was being raised in the United States, but my mom made sure that I would be able to communicate with my family back in her country.
 More than that, my Spanish grandfather always made sure to remind me when I would visit during the summers, that no matter what anyone told me, I would always be a Spaniard.
 I think he saw that I was torn between two countries and struggled with it.
 In Spain, I was the American.
 In the United States, I was the Spaniard.
 But no matter in whatever “home” country I find myself in, I speak and integrate culturally as if it were my one and only.
 When answering to “where are you from?” with only one country, I feel like I am cheating on the other one.
 In the end, I was raised on the road.
 I’ve been to about ten schools (I feel that somewhere along the way I lost track) and have lived in four states.
 “Home” to me in the USA is Portland, Oregon.
 In Spain, it’s Madrid.
-A few years ago though… I decided, by my own choice, to settle down in Paris, France (for the time being).
+I’ve moved around a lot in my life, and I spent the most years by my own choice in Paris.
+In 2021, after having spent the first few lockdowns of the COVID pandemic in France, I decided that life is too short.
+I had done what I needed to do in Paris, and it was time to set my eyes on another country I had always wanted to experience, Italy.

-This is my little space to share my adventures, my insights as a foreigner living in Paris, my photography and whatever else comes to mind.
+This is my little space to share my adventures, my insights as a foreigner living abroad, my photography and whatever else comes to mind.

 I thank you for reading and following me along on my adventures!